 Besides the research opportunities available at Carroll, the National Science Foundation supports summer undergraduate researchers at other institutions across the country.
 A stipend, typically $5,000-5,5000 and housing are frequently covered by the program.
 Many programs pay for the student research to travel to a national conference and presnt their work.
 A wide variety of research projects are available, at U.S. institutions both nearby (Montana State University) and far away.
 A complete listing of host institutions and research foci are available at the NSF-REU website.

 Additionally, various other organizations offer summer research internships, both in the country and abroad.
 Visit the Career Services website at Carroll to get a listing summer undergraduate research opportunities.

 Often Carroll students use the research conducted over these summer programs to complete an honors thesis.
-Carroll College has a strong record of placement in these, often highly competitive, programs.
-In the past decade 36 Carroll students have participated in the NSF-REU program at 23 different locations including:
+Carroll College has a strong record of placement in these often highly competitive programs.
+If you would like to discuss the possibility of summer research through the NSF-REU program contact Dr. Pharr.